eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 `*server*` contains the server instance and is defined as a variable since we will need to redefine it. `*app*` is the web application wrapped with a layer by *Lack*. `start` and `stop` instantiate the server with some logging, or raise errors if the action is not successful.

 *Lack* and *Clack* are the two libraries I used to wrap the web application.
-[The first one](https://github.com/fukamachi/lack) allows to define a series of middlewares in the server, for example I used `:static` to tell the server where to find all the static assets in the project, inside the directory pointed by `*static-directory*`.
-Other middlewares are available, like logging, managing sessions or providing authentication features, or you can create your own. [*Clack*](https://github.com/fukamachi/clack) instead is an abstraction layer for the server that provides some parameters to customise it, for example, to quickly swap which server to use between development mode (for example `hunchentoot`) and production (maybe `woo`).
+[The first one](https://github.com/fukamachi/lack) allows you to define a series of middlewares in the server; for example, I used `:static` to tell the server where to find all the static assets in the project, inside the directory pointed to by `*static-directory*`.
+Other middlewares are available, like logging, managing sessions or providing authentication features, or you can create your own. [*Clack*](https://github.com/fukamachi/clack) instead is an abstraction layer for the server that provides some parameters to customise it, for example, to quickly swap which server to use between development mode (`hunchentoot`) and production (`woo`).

 ```lisp
 (unless (null *server*)